Managing Your Staff Members

 - Wage per Hour: Hourly wage, used to calculate their salary from their tracked time.

-- Role: If they have their own CloudBridal account, this ensures that they can only view and manage things that are relevant to their job.
+- Role: If a staff member has their own CloudBridal account, this ensures that they can only view and manage things that are relevant to their job.

 - Time Tracker Pin Code: If you use the time tracker feature, this allows the staff member to clock in and out.
 A pin code prevents accidents like clocking in as another staff member.